essarrjay/ShmeppyImagetoJSON/SingleFileScripts/readme.md

 # **Simple Shmeppy Mapfile (JSON) Generator**

+**This file is maintained (less regularly) for those interested in the simplicity of a script which uses a single python file.**

 For the most excellent [shmeppy.com](https://shmeppy.com/) minimalist virtual tabletop application.

 Many thanks to John Sullivan for their awesome, thoughfully designed and currently free!?! product.